AIS Share – RTL AIS Driver

 Battery and onboard-use tips

-• Use the Whitelist action in AIS Share so Android does not aggressively stop background operation.
+• Use the Whitelist action in AIS Share so Android does not aggressively stop background operation for either AIS Share or RTL AIS Driver.

 • Enable Keep Wi-Fi radio on in General Settings when you depend on a continuous onboard network feed.